MicrosoftDocs/dynamics365smb-docs/FullExperience/LocalFunctionality/Norway/how-to-print-a-vat-reconciliation-report.md

   - "nb-no"
 ---
 # How to: Print a VAT Reconciliation Report
-The **\($ R\_10630 VAT Reconciliation $\)** report shows the reconciliation settlement for the base amount and the VAT amount for general ledger accounts.
+The **VAT Reconciliation** report shows the reconciliation settlement for the base amount and the VAT amount for general ledger accounts.
 These amounts are grouped by different VAT types.

 ### To print the VAT reconciliation report